cyriimm/bulk-spl-token-dist/README.md

 - Login with sollet
 - Select a token
 - Select Send
-- Enter an Amount (This will be the amount sent per wallet)
-- Upload a csv( comma separated) file of public keys to send to
+- Upload a csv( comma separated) file of public keys to send to.
+The content of the file should be in the format - Address, Amount, Coin.
 - The process of bulk sending will begin thereafter (there is no need to click on 'Send')
 - If a transaction(tx) fails the receiver address will be logged in the error box